xmudronc/cordova-plugin-firebasex/README.md

 The following Android-specific keys are supported and should be placed inside the `data` section:

 - `notification_android_icon` - name of a [custom notification icon](#android-custom-notification-icons) in the drawable resources
-    - if not specified, the plugin will use the default `notification_icon` if it exists; otherwise the default app icon will be displayed
+    - if not specified, the plugin will use the default `notification_icon` if it exists; otherwise the default app icon will be displayed.
-    - if a [large icon](#android-large-notification-icon) has been defined, it will also be displayed in the system notification.
+- `notification_android_largeicon` - name of a [custom large notification icon](#android-large-notification-icon) in the drawable resources
+  - if not specified, the plugin will use the default `notification_icon_large` if it exists; otherwise the default app icon will be displayed.
 - `notification_android_color` - the [color accent](#android-notification-color) to use for the small notification icon
     - if not specified, the default color accent will be used
 - `notification_android_channel_id` - ID of the [notification channel](#android-notification-channels) to use to display the notification